 - Position the racks of the oven to divide the oven into thirds.
 Preheat to 350 degrees F.

-- Line two large baking sheets with parchment paper.
-Mine are 13 x 17 1/2 inches.
+- Line 3 large baking sheets with parchment paper.
+Mine pans are 13 x 17 1/2 inches.

-- To make the smaller cookies use a lightly heaping teaspoon and for large cookies use a heaping tablespoon.
+- To make the smaller cookies use a slightly heaping teaspoon and for large cookies use a heaping tablespoon.

 - Drop the dough onto the lined sheets, leaving 2 inches of space between each mound.
 These are spreaders.